History of the Philippines: The Lucoes

 Ruins of the Royal Palace of Ayutthaya, in the Ayutthaya Historical Park.
 Ayutthaya (Thailand) was the setting of the Burmese-Siamese Wars where Lucoes from Luzon, Philippines were used as soldiers by both sides.

 Concurrent with the spread of Islam in the Philippine archipelago was the rise of the Lucoes, or Luzones, who were the people of Luzon.
-They rose to prominence by establishing overseas communities all across Southeast Asia as well as maintaining relations with South and East Asia, participating in trading ventures, navigation expeditions and military campaigns in Burma, Lucoes warriors aided the Burmese king in his invasion of Siam in 1547.
+They rose to prominence by establishing overseas communities all across Southeast Asia as well as maintaining relations with South and East Asia, participating in trading ventures, navigation expeditions, and military campaigns in Burma, In 1505, Portuguese naval captains noted the presence of Luzam (Luzones from Luzon island) mercenaries and sailors, working aboard Portuguese ships off the Malabar Coast in Western India, performing as hired muscle men, for the Portuguese war effort against the local Islamic kingdoms of India.
+Afterwards, Lucoes warriors aided the Burmese king in his invasion of Siam in 1547.
 At the same time, Lusung warriors fought alongside the Siamese king and faced the same Burmese Army.
-They were also in Japan, Brunei, Malacca, East Timor and Sri Lanka where they were employed as traders and mercenaries.
+They were also in Japan, Brunei, Malacca, East Timor, and Sri Lanka where they were employed as traders and mercenaries.
 One prominent Luções was Regimo de Raja, who was a spice magnate and a Temenggung (Jawi: تمڠݢوڠ) (Governor and Chief General) in Portuguese Malacca.
 He was also the head of an international armada which traded and protected commerce between the Indian Ocean, the Strait of Malacca, the South China Sea, and the medieval maritime principalities of the Philippines.

 Pinto noted that there were a number of Luzones in the Islamic fleets that went to battle with the Portuguese in the Philippines during the 16th century.
 The Sultan of Aceh together with the Ottoman commander Heredim Mafamede whose uncle was the Viceroy of Egypt, assigned Luzones to defend Aceh, and gave one of them, Sapetu Diraja, the task of holding Aru (northeast Sumatra) in 1540.
 Pinto also says one was named leader of the Malays remaining in the Moluccas Islands after the Portuguese conquest in 1511.
 Pigafetta notes that one of them was in command of the Brunei fleet in 1521.

+A Luzon jar displayed in the Madrid Museum, Luzon Jars were highly prized in Japan as fermentation and taste enhancers of Japanese Matcha (Green Tea), due to the clay used formed out of the Philippines' unique volcanic soil.
+The Luzon Jars were used in the formal and sacred Japanese Zen Tea Ceremony which was also prized due to the Wabi Sabi aesthetics the Luzon Jars had embodied.